-Anova was founded over sixteen years ago, by Andrew Bailey and Mary Beth Ludwig with very few resources beyond their mutual love of children and a desire to help families in need.
+Anova was founded nineteen years ago, by Andrew Bailey and a co-founder with very few resources beyond their mutual love of children and a desire to help families in need.

-Andrew Bailey is a highly skilled clinician and innovative educator with 30 years of experience working with special needs children.
-Mary Beth Ludwig is a Certified Public Accountant with an extensive business background and a developmentally disabled child.
-Ms. Ludwig’s inspiration for founding Anova rose out of recognizing the severe lack of resources available for her special needs son.
+Andrew Bailey is a highly skilled clinician and innovative educator with 33 years of experience working with special needs children.
+Mr. Bailey’s inspiration for founding Anova arose from the recognition that very few resources were available for special needs individuals and his desire to provide a higher level of care.
 Mr. Bailey was developing groundbreaking therapy techniques for children with autism and was seeking to create a platform to implement these life-changing techniques.
-By founding Anova, they combined their inspiration and talents to create a new paradigm in the treatment of Autism Spectrum Disorders and those who learn differently.
-Their on-going accomplishments were recognized when Mr. Bailey and Ms. Ludwig received the 2015 American Red Cross Real Heroes Award in Education.
-Ms. Ludwig was also named a Hometown Hero in 2014, and recently won a Diana Nyad "Find a Way" Award in 2015.
+By founding Anova, he created a new paradigm in the treatment of Autism Spectrum Disorders and those who learn differently.
+His on-going accomplishments were recognized when Mr. Bailey received the 2015 American Red Cross Real Heroes Award in Education.

 Anova was launched from a Sonoma County garage in 2000 as a grassroots, non-profit and comprehensive community resource.
-We have grown from a staff of two clinicians and an accountant, to a thriving team of over 300 dedicated employees providing educational and behavior support services to our local school districts and families.
-The prevalence of autism in U.S. children increased by 119.4% from 2000 (1 in 150) to 2010 (1 in 68).
-This profound rise in autism created a critical need for our specialized services, and in 2003, Mr. Bailey and Ms. Ludwig expanded Anova’s services and opened the first Anova School with only 4 children.
-Today, Anova serves almost 300 students and over 500 families with three K-12 campuses in Santa Rosa, San Rafael, and Concord.
+We have grown from a staff of two clinicians and an accountant, to a thriving team of over 200 dedicated employees providing educational and behavior support services to our local school districts and families.
+The prevalence of autism in U.S. children increased dramatically from 2000 (1 in 150) to 2018 (1 in 40).
+This profound rise in autism created a critical need for our specialized services, and in 2003, Mr. Bailey expanded Anova’s services and opened the first Anova School with only 4 children.
+Today, Anova serves almost 200 students and over 400 families with two K-12 campuses in Santa Rosa and Concord.

 Anova is a comprehensive treatment program.
 Our non-profit agency includes educational, behavioral, and therapy services for children and adults with autism, and neurodevelopmental impairments all over Northern California.
-In addition to our three non-profit K-12 schools located in San Rafael, Santa Rosa, and Concord, we provide after-school programs, camps, services in public schools and in-home environments, a treatment clinic, and are an important community resource.
+In addition to our two non-profit K-12 schools located in Santa Rosa and Concord, we provide behavioral health services, after-school programs, services in public schools and in-home environments, a treatment clinic, and are an important community resource for families and children.